IllinoisLegalAidOnline/ilao8_docs/migration_adrm.rst

   * ckeditor_rsm supports our ability to localize legal content snippets
   * ilao_access controls access to restricted content
-  * ilao_ardm provides the core custom functionality for the content type
+  * ilao_ardm provides the core custom functionality for the content type:

+    * Form alters for editing and adding
+    * Clone tool to allow us to copy metadata between chapters in the same book

 * Taxonomies